 Australia pledges millions to help save the koala

-SYDNEY: Australia unveiled on Monday a US$34 million plan to help bring its koala population back from the brink, following a rapid decline in the furry marsupial's fortunes.
+SYDNEY: Australia on Monday (May 7) unveiled a US$34 million plan to help bring its koala population back from the brink, following a rapid decline in the furry marsupial's fortunes.

 The Australian Koala Foundation estimates there may be as few as 43,000 koalas left in the wild, down from a population believed to number more than 10 million prior to European settlement of the continent in 1788.